 North Macedonia is the sixth-poorest country in Europe.
 After gaining its independence in 1991, North Macedonia went under dramatic economic change and has gradually improved its economy.
 Trade accounts for about 90% of the country's GDP.
 Despite the policies successfully implemented by the government, North Macedonia still has a high unemployment rate of about 16.6%.
 At its highest, the unemployment rate was 38.7%.
 North Macedonia's per capita GDP is $5,442.

-Serbia’s per capita GDP is $5,900.
+Serbia's per capita GDP is $5,900.
 At the beginning of the 2000s, Serbia experienced eight years of economic growth until the global recession in 2008.
-Serbia’s economy entered a recession in 2009, causing a negative growth rate of -3% in 2009 and -1.5% in 2012 that caused the country’s public debt to double to 63.8% of its GDP.
+Serbia's economy entered a recession in 2009, causing a negative growth rate of -3% in 2009 and -1.5% in 2012 that caused the country's public debt to double to 63.8% of its GDP.
 About 25% of Serbians are impoverished.
-Natural disasters, such as floods and earthquakes, have also significantly slowed down any economic progress in the country.
+Natural disasters, such as floods and earthquakes, have also significantly slowed down any country's economic progress.

 Like other former Soviet republics, Belarus faced economic trouble following the disintegration of the USSR.
-In the years before, Belarus had a strong economy and one of the highest standards of living among Soviet republics.
-During the following years, Belarus faced economic hardship until 1996 when the economy began to recover.
-Between 2006 and 2011, when many countries in Europe felt the effects of the recession, Belarus’s expenditures among its bottom 40% of people increased.
-The country’s per capita GDP is $6,283.
+In the years before, Belarus had a strong economy and one of the highest living standards among Soviet republics.
+During the following years, Belarus faced economic hardship until 1996, when the economy began to recover.
+Between 2006 and 2011, when many countries in Europe felt the effects of the recession, Belarus's expenditures among its bottom 40% of people increased.
+The country's per capita GDP is $6,283.

-Montenegro’s per capita GDP is $7,669.
-Montenegro’s economy is small and relies upon energy industries.
-Urban expansion and deforestation have eroded the country’s natural resources, making it vulnerable to resource depletion.
+Montenegro's per capita GDP is $7,669.
+Montenegro's economy is small and relies upon energy industries.
+Urban expansion and deforestation have eroded the country's natural resources, making it vulnerable to resource depletion.
 Additionally, gender and age discrimination cause large gaps in income, particularly for women.
-Internally displaced persons and refugees make up about 50,000 of the population and are among the poorest in the country with a poverty rate that is roughly six times higher than the average national poverty rate of 8.6%.
+Internally displaced persons and refugees comprise about 50,000 of the population.
+They are among the poorest in the country, with a poverty rate that is roughly six times higher than the average national poverty rate of 8.6%.

-Bulgaria is the tenth-poorest country in Europe with a per capita GDP of $8,031.
-After losing its major market, the Soviet market, in the 1990s, the attempt to establish a democratic government and a free-market economy further destabilized Bulgaria’s economy.
-After years of financial growth, Bulgaria’s economy was taken down once again by the 2008 financial crisis.
-Bulgaria is the poorest country in the European Union with more than 41% of Bulgarians at risk of falling into poverty and almost 10% of Bulgarians being defined as extremely poor.
+Bulgaria is the tenth-poorest country in Europe, with a per capita GDP of $8,031.
+After losing its primary market, the Soviet market, in the 1990s, the attempt to establish a democratic government and a free-market economy further destabilized Bulgaria's economy.
+After years of financial growth, Bulgaria's economy was taken down again by the 2008 financial crisis.
+Bulgaria is the poorest country in the European Union, with more than 41% of Bulgarians at risk of falling into poverty and almost 10% of Bulgarians being extremely poor.